13RTK/Backend-Learn-Note/Java/Java基础(Part 01).md

 - In static method, can't use "this" keyword

-"this"keyword means object which invoke the method, but static method **don't need object**, so it **can't be found** in static method.
+"this"keyword means object which invoke the method, but static method **doesn't need object**, so it **can't be found** in static method.